cryptidtech/provenance-specifications/specifications/multisig.md

 : Codec-speicific threshold signature data.
 This is typically used to accumulate threshold signature shares.

+**AlgorithmName (0x07)**
+: An arbitrary string name for the algorithm.
+This is optional and is intended to support arbitrary and/or non-standard signature types.
+Some implementations may set this attribute for standard algorithm signatures but do not rely upon that.
+Interpretation of the algorithm name is application specific.

 ## [Examples](#examples)

 ### [An EdDSA Multisig](#an-eddsa-multisig)